plainsightcollection/plainsightcollection.github.io/README.md

 #### Firefox

 1. Copy one of the URLs above.
-Make sure you get all of it, from "javascript" all the to the "undefined;".
+Make sure you get all of it, from "javascript" all the way to "undefined;".
 2. If your 'Bookmarks Toolbar' isn't visible, you will need to show it.
 To do so:
 	1. Find the search field at the top of your browser.
 To the right of it, you will see a star button.
 To the right of that is a button that looks somewhat like a clipboard or bulleted list.
 This button is the bookmarks button.
 Click it to reveal a menu.
 	2. Towards the bottom of this menu you will see a submenu 'Bookmarks Toolbar' Highlight this entry to reveal yet another menu.